-to improve the quality of temporary work by ensuring that the principle of non-discrimination is applied to temporary workers; to establish a suitable framework for the use of temporary work to contribute to the smooth functioning of the labour and employment market.
+1. to ensure the protection of temporary workers and to improve the quality of temporary work by ensuring that the principle of non-discrimination is applied to temporary workersand recognising temporary agencies as employers;

+2. to establish a suitable framework for the use of temporary work to contribute to creating jobs and the smooth functioning of the labour market.